VitorCaversan/uProcessor_ArqComp/README.md

  - rs : source register;
  - rd : destination register;
- - sm : shift amout, not used in this project;
+ - sm : shift amount, not used in this project;
  - rcc: register for comparison;
  - d  : offset;